Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Kames are mounds of sediment deposited by glacial meltwater or ice, found in areas where glacial ice melted and receded, leaving behind sediment deposits.
 The process of kame formation is complex and is a result of a variety of interrelated factors, including climate change and geomorphic processes.

-Climate change is one  eaost significant influences on the formation of kames.
+Climate change is one of the most significant influences on the formation of kames.
 During the Pleistocene epoch, large areas of the northern hemisphere were covered in thick glaciers.
 As the climate warmed and the glaciers receded, large volumes of meltwater were released, carrying sediment with it.
 The sediment was deposited in stratified piles, forming these kames, visible in places in the UK such as the Scottish Highlands or the Lake District.
 This can be proven to be the result of a glacio-fluvial deposition as they are deposited in one go by melting ice, while previous meltwater surface streams moved the sediment into crevasses or glacial marginal lakes.

 Geomorphic processes also play a role in the formation of kames.
 As the glacier erodes the landscape, valley sides' sediment may fall onto the glacier, ranging from large boulders to sand grains.
 The size and shape of these kames vary depending on the type of sediment deposited, as well as the rate of erosion.
 In addition to erosion, other geomorphic processes can play a role in the formation of kames such as weathering.
 These processes such as frost-shattering and chemical weathering can break down sediment particles and form smaller particles that can be easily carried by wind or water.
 This can cause further accumulation of sediment in certain areas and contribute to the formation of kames.
 Lithification may also occur when the sediment is compacted and cemented together, forming a solid mass among the trapped sediment.